A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b

 \section{Observations}

-We observed TOI-561~b with JWST/NIRSpec from 2024 May 01 11:16 UT to 2024 May 03 00:37 UT, covering four consecutive secondary eclipses whereby the planet passes behind the star.
-Our observation began $\sim$3.3 hours prior to the start of the first eclipse and ended $\sim$1.9 hours after the fourth eclipse to acquire an adequate out of transit baseline for the first and fourth eclipses.
-We used the highest resolution grating (G395H, resolving power$\sim$2700), which provides spectroscopy between 2.67--5.14 $\mu$m across the NRS1 and NRS2 detectors, excluding a detector gap between 3.72--3.82 $\mu$m.
-The observations were taken in NIRSpec Bright Object Time Series (BOTS) mode with the S1600A1 slit and F290LP filter, using the SUB2048 subarray and the NRSRAPID readout mode.
-In total, the observation consisted of 21228 integrations with six groups per integration (6.314 seconds per integration), which were split into 14 segments.
-The JWST data analyzed in this paper can be found in MAST: \dataset[10.17909/3g6t-he86]{http://dx.doi.org/10.17909/3g6t-he86}.
-Here we focus on the emission spectrum; analysis of the transmission spectrum and full phase curve of TOI-561~b will be presented in future work.
+We observed TOI-561~b with JWST/NIRSpec from 2024 May 1 11:16 UT to 2024 May 3 00:37 UT, covering four consecutive secondary eclipses, whereby the planet passes behind the star.
+Our observation began $\sim$3.3 hr prior to the start of the first eclipse and ended $\sim$1.9 hr after the fourth eclipse to acquire an adequate out-of-transit baseline for the first and fourth eclipses.
+We used the highest resolution grating (G395H, resolving power$\sim$2700), which provides spectroscopy between 2.67 and 5.14 $\mu$m across the NRS1 and NRS2 detectors, excluding a detector gap between 3.72 and 3.82 $\mu$m.
+The observations were taken in NIRSpec Bright Object Time Series mode with the S1600A1 slit and F290LP filter, using the SUB2048 subarray and the NRSRAPID readout mode.
+In total, the observation consisted of 21,228 integrations with six groups per integration (6.314 s per integration), which were split into 14 segments.
+The JWST data analyzed in this Letter can be found in MAST: \dataset[10.17909/3g6t-he86]{http://dx.doi.org/10.17909/3g6t-he86}.
+Here, we focus on the emission spectrum; analysis of the transmission spectrum and full phase curve of TOI-561~b will be presented in future work.